reichlab/docs.zoltardata/docs/Accounts.md

 ## View your profile page

-Account features are accessed via the user drop down menu in the black [navigation header](HomePage.md#navigation header) that's shown at the top of all pages:
+Account features are accessed via the user dropdown menu in the black [navigation header](HomePage.md#navigation header) that's shown at the top of all pages:

 ![User dropdown menu](img/user-dropdown-menu.png "User dropdown menu")